Myotherapy Patterson Lakes

 Well-being and Mental Benefits:

-- Enhances ability to recognise stress signals and react appropriately
+- Improves ability to monitor signs of stress and respond appropriately

 - Increases awareness of mind-body connection

-Myotherapy primarily revolves around soft tissue massage but incorporates various techniques adapted to the needs of each patient.
-Beyond massage, a Patterson Lakes Myotherapist may utilise dry needling, which involves inserting fine needles into trigger points to relieve muscle tightness and improve circulation.
-Trigger point pressure release is another method commonly employed, applying focused pressure to tense or knotted muscle areas to ease pain and restore movement.
+Although soft tissue massage is at the core of Myotherapy, it covers a broad range of techniques suited to each patient’s needs.
+Alongside massage, a Patterson Lakes Myotherapist may use dry needling (myofascial acupuncture), which inserts fine needles into muscle trigger points to relieve tension and enhance circulation.
+Trigger point pressure release is another key method, where targeted pressure is applied to tight areas in muscles to reduce pain and improve mobility.

-Additional techniques include deep tissue massage, which works on deeper muscle layers and connective tissues to manage chronic tightness and discomfort, as well as passive and resisted stretching to promote flexibility and increase range of motion.
-Thermal therapy, involving heat and cold applications, can help lower inflammation, soothe muscles, and aid recovery.
-TENS (Transcutaneous Electrical Nerve Stimulation) may also be used to relieve pain through electrical impulses, in combination with corrective exercises to help to strengthen weak areas, improve posture, and prevent further injuries.
+Other methods involve deep tissue massage, which focuses on the deeper layers of muscle and connective tissue to relieve long-standing tension and discomfort, along with passive and resisted stretching to boost flexibility and enhance movement.
+Heat and cold therapy (thermal therapy) can help to reduce inflammation, ease sore muscles, and support healing.
+TENS (Transcutaneous Electrical Nerve Stimulation) may also be used to reduce pain via electrical impulses, alongside corrective exercises to strengthen weak muscles, improve posture, and minimise the risk of future injury.

-Cupping is another practice often used in Myotherapy, where cups are applied to the skin to create suction, which helps to improve blood circulation, release muscle tension, and assist with healing in focused areas.
+Cupping is another technique often incorporated into Myotherapy.
+It involves placing special cups on the skin to create suction, which helps increase blood flow, relieve muscle tension, and encourage healing in targeted areas.

-Whether you’re managing persistent pain, healing from an injury, or looking to enhance your overall well-being, our skilled Patterson Lakes Myotherapists are ready to assist.
-With customised treatment plans designed to meet your specific needs, we can guide you towards improved health, movement, and comfort.
+Whether you’re coping with chronic pain, recovering from an injury, or seeking to boost your general well-being, our qualified Patterson Lakes Myotherapists are here to support you.
+Through tailored treatment plans, we can assist you in achieving better health, increased mobility, and greater comfort.

-Myotherapy is usually included under the ‘extras’ coverage in most private health insurance policies.
+Myotherapy is generally covered within the ‘extras’ of private health insurance companies.